-Amazon third-quarter sales miss estimates
+Amazon third-quarter sales, current-quarter forecast miss estimates

-(Reuters) - Amazon.com Inc’s (AMZN.O) quarterly sales missed Wall Street forecasts on Thursday, sending shares of the world’s biggest online retailer down by 6 percent in late trade.
+(Reuters) - Amazon.com Inc’s (AMZN.O) third-quarter sales missed analyst estimates and it forecast sales and operating income for the current quarter below estimates, sending shares of the online retailer down more than 5 percent in late trade.

+The company forecast net sales of between $66.5 billion and $72.5 billion for the fourth quarter, below analysts’ estimates of $73.9 billion.
+Amazon also expects operating income between $2.1 billion and $3.6 billion, below the $3.87 billion expected by analysts, according to FactSet.

-Net sales rose to $56.58 billion from $43.74 billion a year earlier, but missed analyst estimates of $57.1 billion, according to Refinitiv data.
+For the third quarter, net sales rose to $56.58 billion from $43.74 billion a year earlier, but missed analyst estimates of $57.1 billion, according to Refinitiv data.

 Amazon’s net income rose to $2.88 billion, or $5.75 per share, in the third quarter ended Sept.
 30 from $256 million, or 52 cents per share, a year earlier.

+Total operating expenses surged 21.8 percent to $52.85 billion as the company invests heavily in its Prime program, grocery delivery from Whole Foods stores and creating original video content.

-Revenue from Amazon Web Services (AWS), the company’s fast-growing cloud services business, surged 45.7 percent to $6.68 billion, narrowly edging past estimates of $6.67 billion.
+Revenue from Amazon Web Services, the company’s fast-growing cloud services business, surged 45.7 percent to $6.68 billion, narrowly edging past estimates of $6.67 billion.

 Reporting by Arjun Panchadar in Bengaluru